 What we have looked at here today are critical aspects of the filmmaking process but they're just the beginning.
 After learning these basics, the novice filmmaker will begin their journey up the learning curve with lots of new things to understand ahead of them.
 From learning to tell a story, learning how and when to move the camera, further technical knowledge about lighting, data recording in raw formats and the strange thing that is 4:2:2, timelapse, storyboards, aerial shooting with drones, cinematography, recording and lighting interviews, greenscreen, to name just a few.
 We have a glossary which explains many of the terms you'll encounter, take a look here.

-For more information about some of these additional filmmaking aspects, see part 2 of our guide in the link below.
+For more information about some of these additional filmmaking aspects, see part 2 of our guide here.

 One of the best learning tools I use is to watch critically-acclaimed films, short films, movies, documentaries to study how the scenes have been shot, how they have used different angles, lenses, frame rates, movement of the camera, processing, the 'look' of the film.
 Then deconstruct those techniques that I liked to see how I can use them in my own work.
 The best way to learn filmmaking is to make them so start on your own projects and learn as much as possible.